Alan Dundes

-Alan Dundes (September 8, 1934 – March 30, 2005) was an American folklorist.
-He spent much of his career as a professional academic at the University of California, Berkeley and published his ideas in a wide range of books and articles.
+Alan Dundes (September 8, 1934 – March 30, 2005) was an American folklorist whose four-decade tenure at the University of California, Berkeley helped define folkloristics as an academic discipline.
+Obituaries remembered him as the most renowned folklorist of his time and noted his authorship of 12 books, two dozen edited volumes, and more than 250 articles interpreting myth, proverb, and folk belief.
+Dundes advanced psychoanalytic and structural readings of folklore and urged colleagues to pair collection with theory in delineating the field.
+His willingness to probe national character and popular ritual, including a controversial 1980 address on German culture and a psychoanalytic study of American football, drew both acclaim and death threats.

-He has been hailed as "the most renowned Folklorist of his time".

 Career

 Dundes attended Yale University, where he studied English.
-Sure that he would be drafted upon completion of his studies, Dundes joined the ROTC and trained to become a naval communications officer.
+Sure that he would be drafted upon completion of his studies, Dundes joined the Reserve Officers' Training Corps and trained to become a naval communications officer.
 When it turned out that the ship he was to be posted to, stationed in the Bay of Naples, already had a communications officer, Dundes asked what else that ship might need, not wanting to give up such a choice assignment.
 He then spent two years maintaining artillery on a ship in the Mediterranean.
-Upon completion of his service, Dundes attended Indiana University to pursue a Ph.D in folklore.
-At Indiana, he studied under the folklorist, Richard Dorson.
+Upon completion of his service, Dundes attended Indiana University Bloomington to pursue a Ph.D in folklore.
+At Indiana, he studied under the folklorist Richard Dorson.
 He completed his degree very quickly and went on to a teaching position at the University of Kansas where he stayed for only a year before being offered a position in the anthropology department of the University of California, Berkeley in 1963.
 He quickly established himself as a prominent name within folkloristics.
 Dundes held this position for 42 years, until his death in 2005.

 His presidential speech at the American Folklore Society conference in 1980 argued that there was an anal-erotic fixation in the German national character; this generated significant controversy.
 He introduced the concept "allomotif" (coined in an analogy with "allomorph", to complement the concept of "motifeme" (cf. "morpheme") introduced by Kenneth L. Pike) to be used in the analysis of the structures of folktales in terms of motifs identified in them.

 He has been described as "widely credited with helping to shape modern folklore scholarship", and as "one of the most admired and influential folklorists in the world" He wrote 12 books, both academic and popular, and edited or co-wrote two dozen more and is credited with authoring over 250 articles.
 One of his most notable articles was called "Seeing is Believing" in which he indicated that Americans value the sense of sight more than the other senses.